-If you like it then you better put a ring on it!
-Discover our Christmas wreath ideas to spread holiday cheer and welcome guests – hanging one on your door is a tradition that dates back centuries.
+If you like it then you better put a ring on it.
+Be sure to incorporate a wealth of Christmas wreath ideas into your holiday decor to spread cheer and welcome guests – hanging one on your door is a tradition that dates back centuries.

 But don’t stop there, as there’s a whole host of ways to use wreaths to decorate every part of your home, from your walls to your Christmas table.

 Christmas wreath ideas – for more than front door decor

 The humble wreath is one of the most versatile outdoor Christmas decoration ideas at your disposal during the festive season.

 ‘There are the obvious, traditional spots like the front door or framed in a window,’ says Jen Derry, Balsam Hill (opens in new tab) Vice President of Product Merchandising.
 ‘But you can also add color to a bare entryway by propping a wreath against the wall, on a bench or hanging from a coat rack.’

 This Christmas, ring the changes and try one of these Christmas door decorating ideas for your festive wreath.

 Revamp the typical wreath-on-the-door display with a more creative approach to festive styling.
 This works on any size home – you don't need a Bridgerton-style entrance to try out the idea.